pivotal/docs-tap/api-auto-registration/api-curation.hbs.md

 # API Curation (alpha)

 This topic describes how you can use API Curation to expose several standalone APIs as one API for API Auto Registration.

 > **Caution** The API Curation feature is in alpha and is intended for evaluation and test purposes
 > only.
 Do not use in a production environment.

 ## <a id='overview'></a> Overview

 To unlock the maximum power of API curation, VMware recommends using a supported route provider.
 Without this setup, the generated API specifications do not have a functional server URL set for testing the curated API.
 You must manually create the routing resources to route traffic to each referenced API to match with the aggregated API specifications.
 With the route provider integration, these routing concerns is taken care of automatically.

 A successful API curation requires the following:

 1. (Optional) Spring Cloud Gateway for Kubernetes is installed.
 1. (Optional) `SpringCloudGateway` resources created with the matching `groupId` and `version`.
-1. API Auto Registration installed or updated with `route_provider.spring_cloud_gateway.enabled` set.
 1. One or more `APIDescriptor`s in the ready state.
-1. A `CuratedAPIDescriptor` resource is created.
+1. A `CuratedAPIDescriptor` resource is created referencing ready `APIDescriptor`s.
 1. You can get the aggregated API specifications from the OpenAPI endpoint from our controller.

 ## <a id='create-route-provider'></a>(Optional) Install route provider and create gateway resources